underground-software/kdlp.underground.software/src/submission_guidelines.md

 All of the patches must follow the patch guidelines [1].
 Those generated from a commit should follow the commit guidelines [2] and the cover letter must follow the cover letter guidelines [3].

+You will recieve an automatic zero on the assignment if any of the patches in your patchset are corrupt.
+This shouldn't be possible if you generate your patches with `git format-patch`, but if you edit the files manually they might get corrupted.
+You have been warned!
+The correct way to edit the patches is to edit the underlying commits (see `git rebase` and `git commit --ammend`) and then regenerate the patches.

 #### [1] Patch Guidelines

 Every patch in the patch series (including the cover letter) must end with a “Signed-off-by” line, called the DCO (Developer Certificate of Origin).
 The line must exactly match this format: